 4. Ensure quality assurance

 Verify the accuracy, consistency, and completeness of your report before external assurance.
-Obtain limited assurance (or voluntary reasonable assurance) from an independent auditor qualified under CSRD assurance standards.
-Address all feedback and recommendations from the assurance provider, and make necessary adjustments to data collection, reporting processes, and internal controls.
-Establishing robust internal controls over non-financial data — similar to financial reporting controls — is increasingly expected by both auditors and investors.
+Then, obtain limited assurance (or voluntary reasonable assurance) from an independent auditor qualified under CSRD assurance standards.
+Subsequently, address all feedback and recommendations from the assurance provider.
+Furthermore, make necessary adjustments to data collection, reporting processes, and internal controls.
+Notably, establishing robust internal controls over non-financial data is increasingly expected by both auditors and investors.
+This is similar to financial reporting controls.

 5. Publish and communicate